Difegue/TVC-16/content/003-karen-1.md

 I was itching for some WPF anyways so:

-## The plan, then:
+## A simple, 3-step plan:

-👉 **Build** a WSL distro (basically just a Linux rootfs) out of my existing Docker image
+* 👉 **Build** a WSL distro (basically just a Linux rootfs) out of my existing Docker image
-👉 **Register** said distro on the user's computer through the WSL API, and install a basic GUI tool
+* 👉 **Register** said distro on the user's computer through the WSL API, and install a basic GUI tool
-👉 Use the GUI tool to **interop** with the distro, mapping Windows directories and settings to the Linux world and starting the webserver
+* 👉 Use the GUI tool to **interop** with the distro, mapping Windows directories and settings to the Linux world and starting the webserver

 I'll spoil you the results by saying it _totally heckin' works_ and is currently out in beta:
 ![bazinger z]({static}/images/karen.jpg)

 One codebase, putting out Docker images used by both Linux and Windows users in "slightly" different ways.